45+ Indiana Religious Sites

 340 W. 45th Street Munster, IN

-The Passion Play is a production put on every March in northwestern Indiana at Family Christian Center.
-With a cast of over 1000 people, live animals, waterfalls, pyrotechnics, and exciting stunts, it brings the story of the resurrection to life.
-(Please note that the 2021 season may be postponed due to COVID-19)
+The Passion Play is a production every March at the Family Christian Center in northwestern Indiana.
+With a cast of over 1,000 people, live animals, waterfalls, pyrotechnics, and exciting stunts, it brings the resurrection story to life.

 Jubilee Labyrinth, Bloomington